Author: Adriana & Shaunt

 If you are passionate about design, have an appreciation for detail, and like to look at obstacles from every angle, you might have a future as an architect.
 Architecture is the design of things that make up the built environment around us.
 Learning how to become an architect requires an interest in—design—how things look, how things are made and how things can be used.
 Creating a building that is unique and conveys emotion, all the while solving problems, is the most gratifying feeling for architects.

 Architecture is design.
 However, design can also apply to many other fields, including fashion design, industrial design, interior design, and furniture design.
-October (or as architects like to call it, Archtober) is National Design Month, so we’re sharing a helpful guide on how to best pursue a career in architecture and design.
+October (or as architects like to call it, Archtober) is National Design Month, so we’re sharing a helpful guide on how to best pursue a career in architecture and design in California.

 What Architects and Designers Do